jeromeXL/Wait-Faster-Restaurant-Management-System/README.md

 Create a docker container called 'WaitFaster-MongoDb', exposed on port 27017 (Mongo default) `docker run --name WaitFaster-MongoDb -p 27017:27017 -d mongo:latest`

 -   The cli for accessing the database is `mongosh` if you need it.

 ## Notes on the python api

-Development (hot reload): `uvicorn main:app --reload --root-path ./src/backend/`
+Development (hot reload): `uvicorn main:app --reload --app-dir ./src/backend/`

 -   Config
     -   Use the .env file for any secrets / settings.
 There is a .env.TEMPLATE file that needs to be renamed in order for the `decouple` [package](https://pypi.org/project/python-decouple/) to use the settings.
+-   Testing
+    -   Testing is done with `pytest`
+    -   Make files that end in `test_*.py` for pytest to pick them up. `https://docs.pytest.org/en/8.0.x/how-to/usage.html`
+    -   Write
 -   Technology choices:
     -   Beanie for the ODM (https://github.com/roman-right/beanie)
     -   Pydantic for validation (Beanie uses pydantic under the hood too)
 -   Gotchas:
     -   You need to place an empty `__init__.py` file at every level of the file structure if you want that file to be treated like a module.
 -   Structure for project copied from `https://github.com/flyinactor91/fastapi-beanie-jwt/`
 -   About Beanie
     -   Beanie is a ODM that maps python objects to mongo db collections.
     -   When you want to make a new document in mongo, you declare a new class inheriting from the `Document` class.
 (See `./src/backend/models/User.py`)